What You Need to Know

 How frequently may I speak with or see my kids?

-You will see your kids at least weekly, and you can speak with them every night.
+Our hope that you will see your kids on a weekly basis.
+And nightly calls are ideal.
 More frequent visits may be possible depending on how far away the Host Family lives.
-Because these families are volunteers, we want to ensure the arrangements are convenient for everyone.
+Because these families are volunteers, we want to ensure the arrangements are convenient for everyone involved.

 Can my kids stay together?